portapps/stormhen-portable/README.md

   <a href="https://www.paypal.me/crazyws"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>
 </p>

-## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Thunderbird™, or any of its subsidiaries or its affiliates.

-The official Thunderbird™ website can be found at https://www.thunderbird.net/en-US/.

-The name Thunderbird™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Thunderbird™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Stormhen (based on Mozilla Thunderbird) portable app made with 🚀 [Portapps](https://portapps.io).<br />
-Documentation and downloads can be found on https://portapps.io/app/thunderbird-portable/
+Documentation and downloads can be found on https://portapps.io/app/stormhen-portable/

+> :warning: Following a trademark violation report ([#4](https://github.com/portapps/stormhen-portable/issues/4)) from Mozilla, Thunderbird portable has been named Stormhen portable on Portapps.
+Nothing changes except its name.

 ## How can I help ?